carla-simulator/scenario_runner/Docs/getting_started.md

 Note: py-trees newer than v0.8 is *NOT* supported.

 Other dependencies:

 In addition, you have to install Python networkx.
 You can install it via:
 ```
 sudo apt-get install python-networkx
 ```

-Also psutil is needed:
+Also psutil is needed for running the challenge evaluation.

-    pip3 install psutil
+    pip install psutil

 Please make sure that you install networkx for the Python version you want to use.